 “But Mom does not want you to go.
 How can you help her by moving out?
 Did you ask Mr. Edwards?”

 “No!
-It was kind of weird.”
+It would be kind of weird.”

 “You’re right,” Peggy started laughing.
 “It’s kind of crazy.”

 After that they didn’t talk until they came to the end of the road.
-At the station Peggy stayed with the luggage near the ticket booth while Dan looked for the gate.
+At the station Peggy stayed with the luggage near the ticket booth while Dan looked for the right gate.
 He came back soon, and all they could do now was to wait for a moment of goodbye.
 They both were trying to hold back their tears.

 “Peg,” Dan took her hand.
 “I’m scared to death, but I still think I should do it.
 Somehow it feels right.”